-Arguably the biggest challenge is to quantify and monitor CO_2 sequestration related to mineral addition on the seafloor.
+Methods of detection: Arguably the biggest challenge is to quantify and monitor CO2 sequestration related to mineral addition on the seafloor.
 In low-energy deeper waters, the use of benthic chambers is an option to monitor the carbonate system over discrete time intervals.
-However, artifacts such as changing redox conditions within the chamber due to oxygen depletion need to be considered and, if possible, compensated for in situ.
+However, artifacts such as changing redox conditions within the chamber due to oxygen depletion need to be considered and if possible, compensated for in situ.
 Regular sampling is also needed.
-In the shallow and easily accessible high-energy environment, regular water sampling is unlikely to detect alkalinity increase or CO_2 drawdown in this highly diluted and well-mixed environment.
-Long-term monitoring using autonomous chemical sensor platforms for detection of changes in pH, pCO_2 , and TA (Sonnichsen et al., 2023) is an option but highly challenging due to large fluctuations over timescales ranging from hours to years.
+In the shallow and easily accessible high-energy environment, regular water sampling is unlikely to detect alkalinity increase or CO2 drawdown in this highly diluted and well-mixed environment.
+Long-term monitoring using autonomous chemical sensor platforms for detection of changes in pH, pCO2 and TA (Sonnichsen et al., 2023) is an option, but highly challenging due to large fluctuations over timescales ranging from hours to years.
 Keeping track of the mass of mineral gains over time may yield more robust results.

-8 Conclusions
+Conclusions

-OAE as a potential solution to combat ocean acidification and remove CO2 from the air continues to show great promise.
 OAE's unique potential among CDR approaches to compensate for CO2 degassing from the ocean resulting from large-scale atmospheric CO2 removal makes it an especially valuable approach worthy of continued pursuit.
-This chapter delves into technical aspects of the various technologies and considerations for best practices in their research and development.
-Although challenges remain, such as cost effectiveness and minimizing environmental impacts, pilot projects have begun to demonstrate the feasibility of deploying various OAE techniques in relevant operational environments.
+This chapter has delved into technical aspects of the various technologies, and considerations for best practices in their research and development.
+Although challenges remain, such as cost-effectiveness and minimizing environmental impacts, pilot projects have begun to demonstrate the feasibility of deploying various OAE techniques in relevant operational environments.
 Continued innovation and collaboration among scientists, engineers, and policymakers will be crucial in refining these technologies further.
 While initial experiments have been successful on a smaller scale, significant challenges lie in deploying these techniques on a global level.
 Addressing logistical complexities, ensuring proper monitoring and regulation, and securing necessary funding are imperative for successful scaling.
 Additionally, considering regional variations and selecting appropriate sites for implementation will be vital for maximizing the efficiency and effectiveness of OAE projects.
 The identification and implementation of best practices are essential for the success of OAE initiatives.
 Conducting comprehensive environmental impact assessments, employing adaptive management strategies, and promoting transparency and public engagement are crucial steps in ensuring responsible deployment.
 Learning from past experiences, both positive and negative, will help refine the methodologies and minimize any unintended consequences.
 It is crucial to approach this strategy with careful consideration, ensuring technology readiness, addressing scaling challenges, and implementing best practices.

-Recommendations for research on technical aspects of OAE
+3.8 Recommendations for research on technical aspects of OAEstandards and guidelines

 OAE shows promise as a potential CDR solution, and pilot projects and research activities have begun to demonstrate its feasibility in relevant environments.
 Continued collaboration among scientists, engineers, and policymakers will be crucial in optimizing these technologies.
-To maximize the effectiveness of OAE, it is critical to consider location or regionally specific constraints to select appropriate application sites for specific OAE approaches.
+To maximize the effectiveness of OAE, it is critical to consider location or regional specific constraints to select appropriate application sites for specific OAE approaches.